mistermakc/api-dashboard/app/readme.md

 5. Log out when you're finished.

 ## Page Structure:
-1. Login page
-   Initial log-in page, then KPI page and log-out page
+1. **Login page:** Initial log-in page, then KPI page and log-out page
-2. Revenue
-   Page dedicated to the analysis of H&M's revenue statistics
+2. **Revenue:** Tab dedicated to the analysis of H&M's revenue statistics
-3. Marketing
-   Page dedicated to the analysis of H&M's marketing efforts
+3. **Marketing:** Tab dedicated to the analysis of H&M's marketing efforts
-4. Resources
-   Page dedicated to the analysis of H&M's customers and inventory
+4. **Resources:** Tab dedicated to the analysis of H&M's customers and inventory
-5. Product Sales
-   Page dedicated to the analysis of H&M's product sales
+5. **Product Sales:** Expander dedicated to the analysis of H&M's product sales

 ## Required Modules